 The Japanese drum machines that finally made the white man dance..

-There was a longing for disco, a genre of pure joy, like soul without the lost love and race-issues.
-A pure motorically motivating muzak for sheer enjoyment.
-And as the reality of the 80’s sucked big time, there was a need for a new beginning, a musical utopia and a fore- cast of the technological revolution to come, with less gloom than the dystopian industrial scene.House is post-production retro disco, where echoes and ghosts of the working musicians are reassembled in the digital domain to work out dancers.
-At first, the primitive 4-track cassette experiments from Chicago sounded crude.
-Like low budget templates for future music longing for its disco past.
-But when a gang of sci-fi fanatics in the deserted motor city of Detroit cued in to the more serious gloom strategies of European post industrial EBM (electronic body music) and twisted house into soundtracks for the future, the European producers in spe took note.
+This changed any preconceptions of club music – and music in general – and spearheaded a musical revolution that made even punk a tiny bump on the highway.
+Back then, there was a longing for disco, a genre of pure joy, like soul but without the lost love and race-issues.
+A pure motorically motivating muzak for sheer kitchy enjoyment.
+And as the reality of the 80’s sucked big time, there was a urge for a new beginning, a musical utopia that forecasted the technological revolution to come, with less gloom than the dystopian industrial techno scene.Techno/House is post-production retro disco, where echoes and ghosts of the working musicians are reassembled in the digital domain to work out dancers and take their minds to the future.

-This was back in the days, when a DJ was a nerdy hobbyist fighting for rare import 12” vinyl, only occasionally leaving his room to hand out flyers and getting his five minutes of fame on the dope decks.
-Synths and beat boxes where generally considered bad taste, and not “real music” to most people, who didn’t care for the DJ’s taste and sync skills.
-They just wanted to hear the pop/rock hits from the radio or the funky pastel of the dockside clad Montmartre scene.
+At first, the primitive 4-track cassette experiments from Chicago sounded crude, like low budget templates for future music longing for its disco past.
+But when a gang of sci-fi fanatics in the deserted motor city of Detroit cued in to the more serious gloom strategies of European post industrial EBM (electronic body music) and twisted house into soundtracks for the future with a dash of funk, the European producers in spe took note.A DJ back then was a nerdy hobbyist fighting for rare import 12” vinyl, only occasionally leaving his room to hand out flyers and getting his five minutes of fame on the decks.
+Synths and beat boxes where generally considered bad taste, and not “real music” to most people, who didn’t care for the DJ’s taste, montage and sync skills.
+They just wanted to hear the pop/rock hits from the radio or the funky fuzak pastel hits from the deckshoe kids on the Montmartre scene.

 “If Pac-Man affected us as kids, we’d all be running around in dark rooms, munching pills and listening to repetitive electronic music.”

-Suddenly the dark coolness and speed/coke/alco- hol-menu combined with black leather and nylon gear and Front 242, Blue Monday and The Cramps seemed irrelevant.
+Suddenly the dark coolness and speed/coke/alcohol menu combined with black leather and nylon gear and Front 242, “Blue Monday” and The Cramps seemed irrelevant.
 No more pogo or mating dance steps.
-Just dancing for hours with the whole room AND alone, to a never-ending Roland 808/909 beat.
+Just dance for hours with the whole room AND alone, to a never-ending Roland 808/909 beat.

-There was no media, no uniform, no set of rules, and the records where few and rare.
-You just danced for days with strippers, hippies, druggies, and styl- ists – often just fueled from the power of the bass.
+There was no media, no uniform, no drugs, no set of rules, and the records where few and rare.
+You just danced for days with strippers, hippies, druggies, and styl- ists – often just fueled from the pure power of the bass.
 A fresh feeling, and a new liberating post-post punk way to interact socially beyond the general norms.

 I was immensely inspired.
-So I made the first acid CD in Denmark: AUM/Morph – the title a typical indica- tion of the “fuck pop, we are fighting an information war on our own terms” ideas of the time, referring to the mantra of all sound and the quicksilver morph effects of the Terminator films.
+My team created a video single under the name of Trust, fusing Frankfurt samples, drill instructors and Public Enemy-style rap – then came the Cyberworld compilation with varios EBM bands.
+I went solo and made the first acid CD in Denmark: AUM/Morph – the title a typical indication of the “fuck pop, we are fighting an information war on our own terms” ideas of the time, referring to the mantra of all sound – AUM – and the quicksilver “morph” effects of the Terminator films.
 Several occult 12” singles on secret German imprints followed, along with a more breakbeat-orientated sequel CD: AAA: “Connoisseurs cornucopia”.
-Note the hermetic names and no photo style of the time “let the music speak for itself, fuck packaging and the star system”.The records made minds travel, and send me on a tour of the US and through studios and endless collabora- tions, eventually ending up making sounds for Lars Von Trier’s series “The Kingdom” – and Stimorol ads.
-A DIY house-success.
+Note the hermetic names and “no photo” style of the time – the purist attitude declared: “let the music speak for itself, fuck packaging and the star system”.
+The records made minds travel, and send me on a tour of the US and through studios and endless collabora-tions, eventually ending up making sounds for Lars Von Trier’s series “The Kingdom” – and Stimorol ads.
+A DIY techno-success.

 Part 3 : Innocence lost

 Then, around 1996 Eurodance arrived as the new pop, making 909 beats mainstream.
 The old rave crowd – as any hipster crowd – needed to stick out, so they picked more avant-garde IDM sounds, or threw themselves at more mature, musical house a la NYC deep house, complete with afro percussion, pianos and soulful divas – as if disco never died.
 The up-tempo big brother of hip-hop became a global virus, and electronic music was now the new club fodder, and Prince, E.W.F. and post grunge MTV styles died in the clubs.
-House was now used tosell everything to theyounger hipster segments.
+House was now used to sell everything to the younger hipster segments.

 Part 4 : Hitting the studio

-The Danes are not funky people, and as production before the laptop revolution required a lot of gear and a lot of time to figure it out, most producers made Eurodance, ambient, EBM or tech house.
-All a bit cold and blue, like most Scandinavian music.
 Danish tech house only bloomed after the rise of the Internet.
-The biggest contribution to the house cannon is probably the Nord company, respon- sible for some excellent analog-like synths, and especially the Propellerheads Reason software, which emulates all the expensive studio hardware of yesterday even on a modest laptop.
+The biggest contribution to the house cannon is probably the Nord and Elektron companies, responsible for some excellent analog-like synths, and especially the Propellerheads Reason software, which emulates all the expensive studio hardware of yesterday – even on a modest laptop.

 Part 5 : Voodoo house